idefix-code/idefix/doc/source/programmingguide.rst

   IdefixArray3D<real>::HostMirror Ex2;    // x2 electric field
   IdefixArray3D<real>::HostMirror Ex3;    // x3 electric field

-need to be synchronized.
+need to be synchronized *manually*.
 These IdefixArrays are all defined as ``HostMirror``, implying that they are accessible from the host only.
 If modifications are performed on the arrays of the parent ``DataBlock``, one can call ``DataBlockHost::SyncFromDevice()`` to refresh the host arrays, and inversely one can call ``DataBlockHost::SyncToDevice()`` to send data from ``DataBlockHost``